maeddes/hft-24-winter/README.md

 - Identify the major cloud providers and tell about their evolution.
 - Differentiate between cloud service models and discuss their evolution, including modern abstraction models like CaaS.
 - Explain the role of CNCF and analyze the CNCF landscape to identify key technologies and trends.
-- Provide an overview of Kubernetes, eBPF, and OpenTelemetry, explaining their impact on cloud-native development.
+- Provide an overview of Kubernetes  (,eBPF, and OpenTelemetry,) explaining their impact on cloud-native development.

 ---